lakshaykamat/Walmart-Sales-Performance-Analysis/README.md

 ![Top Products by Region](assets/top_5_products_by_region_colored.png)

-> *Canon Printer leads in east and CISCO EX90 leads in South*
+> *Canon Printer leads in east and CISCO EX90 leads in South.*

 ---